mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 get me in a position where the code changes are wrapped in a context that fits in my mind.

-So to *really*® read the PR before make any comments is something that works very well for me (I guess).
+So to *really*® read the PR before post any comments is something that works very well for me (I guess).

 ### Emphasize the goods before bashing the bads